Dental Implant Maintenance

 Professional Care and Healthy Habits

-A few everyday habits also protect your implants and natural teeth:
+A few everyday habits also help protect your implants and natural teeth:

-• Avoid smoking, which can affect healing and implant stability
+- Avoid smoking, which can interfere with your implant healing and long-term stability

-• Do not chew ice or use your teeth to open packages
+- Don't chew ice or use your teeth for opening packages